-So, this a bar at the end of which is fixed free; this is a fixed bar at the end of which an oscillator is attached in this manner.
-So, this is a point mass attached with a spring of stiffness k.
-So, the displacement of this mass from the equilibrium position is measured by this coordinate y.
-So, let us first write down the equations of motion for this system; now here you have, as you can see a bar and this mass.
-So, you are the field variable which measures the displacement of the bar, the material points of the bar, and we have this coordinate y which measures the displacement of this mass, discrete mass m.
-So, the equation of motion of this bar remains the same as before.
-So, we can write...
+So this is a point mass attached with the spring of stiffness k.
+So the displacement of this mass from the equilibrium position is measured by this coordinate y.
+So let us first write down the equations of motion for this system, now here you have as you can see a bar and this mass, so here are the field variable which measures the displacement of the bar, the material points of the bar.

-Now for this oscillator which is connected at this end, we can easily write the equation of motion as m y double dot plus k times y is equal to k times the displacement of the bar at this end.
-This equation can be easily derived, if you write down, if you take the oscillator separately and write down its equation of motion.
-Now these are the equations of motion for the system.
-So, as you can see they are coupled.
-Now let us look at the conditions at the boundary.
-So, at this end of the bar there is completely fixed.
-Therefore, we can easily write the displacement is 0 at this end.
-On the other hand at this end of the bar where this oscillator is attached, we can expect an interaction force with the oscillator, from the oscillator.
-So, we are already written the force on any cross section as E times area del u/del x at x equal to l at time t.
-So, that is the force; had there been no oscillator it would have been 0.
-Now since there is an oscillator, you can write the force that this oscillator puts on this end which is easily obtained as k times y which is the motion of this point minus the displacement of the bar at this end.
-So, this is the boundary condition at this end of the bar.
-So, here we have a geometric boundary condition, whereas on the right end, we have a natural boundary condition.
-So, with these two examples we will move on to the next example or the next case that we are going to consider which is torsional vibrations.
-So, we are going to consider the case of torsional vibrations of circular bars only.
+And we have this coordinate y, which measures the displacement of this mass, discrete mass M. So the equation of motion of this bar remains the same as before, so you can write, now for this oscillator which is connected at this end, we can easily write the equation of motion as m, $y{..} + k$ times y is equals to k times the displacement of the bar at this end.
+This equation can be easily derived.

+If you write down, if you take the oscillator separately and write down its equation on motion.
+Now these are the equations of motion for this system so as you can see they are coupled.
+Now let us look at the conditions of the boundary.
+So at this end of the bar, this completely fixed, therefore, we can easily write the displacement is 0 at this end.
+On the other hand, at this end of the bar, where this oscillator is attached.

+We can expect an interaction force with the oscillator, from the oscillator.
+So we have already written the force on any cross section as E times area, del u del x, at x=l, a time t, so that is the force, at there been no oscillator, it would have been 0.
+Now since there is an oscillator you can write the force that this absorber or this oscillator puts on this end, which is easily obtained as k times y, which is the motion of this point - the displacement of the bar at this end.
+So this is the boundary condition at this end of the bar.

+So here we have a geometric boundary condition whereas on the right end, we have a natural boundary condition.
+So with these 2 examples, we will move on to the next example or the next case that we are going to consider, which is torsional vibrations.
+So we are going to consider the case of torsional vibrations of circular bars only.
+So, where do we find torsional vibrations of bars?

-So, where do we find torsional vibrations of bars.
-So, mostly in rotating machinery.
-So, you have shafts in rotating machinery which transmits torque.
-Such shafts are to torsional vibrations, for example, in turbines, in rotors, in crank shafts, in turbines, crank shafts of engines, in the dentist's drill.
-So, in the dentist's drill you have a wire which is under torsion.
-These are called drill strings; they are also found in petroleum excavation and mining industries.
-So, these shafts, for example, in a mine like this.
-So, this the drilling head and here you have a shaft which transmits the torque to this drill head; this shaft is under torsional vibration.
-It also has some amount of transverse vibrations, but the torsional vibrations are quite dominant in such situations; these are called drill strings.
-So, in such situations you find shafts or circular bars in torsional vibrations.
+So mostly in rotating machinery, so you have shafts in rotating machinery which transmit torque such as subject to; subjected to torsional vibrations.
+For examples in turbines, in rotors, in crankshafts; turbines, crankshafts of engines in the dentist drill, so in a dentist drill, you have a wire which is under torsion.
+These are called drills strings, they are also found in petroleum excavation and mining industries.

+So these shafts, for example in a mine like this, so this is the drilling head and here you have a shaft which transmits the torque to this drill head, this shaft is under torsional vibrations.
+It also has some amount of transverse vibrations but the torsional vibrations are quiet dominant in such situation, these are called drill strings.
+Si in such situations, you find shafts or circular bars in torsional vibrations.